 - To enter, the participant must be a senior high school student attending an eligible high school at the time of essay submission.
 To view a list of eligible high schools, please click here.

 - Any non-original material used in the essay (e.g., quotations or copyrighted work) must be properly identified.

-- Essays must be typewritten in English using Times New Roman, 12-point font, and be double spaced with 1-inch margins.
+- Essays must be typewritten in English using Times New Roman, 12-point font, APA format, and double spaced with 1-inch margins.